Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Possible experimental realization of QPV with commitment

 Easy-to-use single photon detectors have detection efficiencies of up to $20$-$65\%$ \cite{hadfield2009single}, and the most sophisticated detectors reach up to $98\%$\footnote{Note that detection efficiencies always depend on the wavelength of the photons used.} \cite{Reddy:20}.
 In reality there will also be losses pre-measurement, making the true value in eq.~\eqref{equ:etaP_est} smaller than the upper bound.
 If these can be kept small enough, however, the true value of $\eta_P$ will be close to the upper bound in eq.~\eqref{equ:etaP_est} and secure \textsf{c-}QPV becomes possible if this value is large enough to prevent lossy attacks\footnote{Meaning higher than the basis guessing probability $1/m$ or higher than the values obtained in \cite{escolafarras2022singlequbit} for \textsf{c-}\QPVBBf, for example.}.

-With regards to the distance $L$ between the verifiers and the prover, we can use eq.~\eqref{equ:Lfiber} to get an estimate of what kinds of distances become possible for QPV with our proposal.
-As mentioned, with this setup $p_\mathrm{dc}^\mathrm{QND} \sim p_\mathrm{dc} \sim 10^{-7}$.
-Moreover, $\eta_V$ should be at least one (preferably more) order of magnitude larger than $p_\mathrm{dc}^\mathrm{QND}$ to obtain a decent signal-to-noise ratio, so say $\gamma \gtrsim 10$.
-This yields via eq.~\eqref{equ:Lfiber} that

-for the distance between the verifiers and the prover.
 We summarize our findings in the following remark. \begin{remark} \textsf{c-}QPV makes a class of previously not loss-tolerant QPV protocols, with \QPVBBf~as a prime example, loss-tolerant even in practice as long as both the signal-to-noise ratio of the photon presence detection $\mathtt{SNR}_{\mathrm{QND}}$ and the efficiency of the prover measurement $\eta_\mathrm{meas}$ are sufficiently high such that $\eta_P$ is high enough to prevent lossy attacks\footnote{For example as studied in \cite{escolafarras2022singlequbit} for \QPVBBf, which carries over to our \textsf{c-}\QPVBBf.}.
 The signal-to-noise ratio $\mathtt{SNR}_{\mathrm{QND}}$ depends on the transmission $\eta_V$ between the verifiers and the prover, the dark count rate $p_\mathrm{dc}^\mathrm{QND}$, and the detection efficiency $\eta_\mathrm{det}^\mathrm{QND}$.
 This ultimately limits the maximal distance between the verifiers and the prover\footnote{To much larger distances than previously possible for QPV, however.}.
-The experimental requirements of our proposal in the prover laboratory are: \begin{itemize} \item The prover needs to be able to generate an EPR pair on demand \item Photon presence detection, e.g.~via a partial BSM (like the scheme in Figure~\ref{fig:BSM}) \item A short delay loop so the prover can store the teleported qubit until the classical information $x,y$ arrives.
+The experimental requirements of our proposal in the prover laboratory are: \begin{itemize} \item The prover needs to be able to generate an EPR pair when she expects the input qubit to arrive, but this process is allowed to only work probabilistically \item Photon presence detection, e.g.~via a partial BSM (like the scheme in Figure~\ref{fig:BSM}) \item A short delay loop so the prover can store the teleported qubit until the classical information $x,y$ arrives.
 This time delay shall be made as short as possible. \item The prover needs to be able to do the measurement depending on $x,y$ and should be able to quickly switch between different measurements based on the value of $f(x,y)$. \end{itemize} The verifiers need to be able to generate and modulate single photon states (e.g.\ polarization) with high frequency.

 All requirements are practically feasible, or within reach, with state-of-the-art equipment. \end{remark}